 Fruits are heavy, so stake plants from the beginning in the same way you would stake a tomato.
 Make sure you do this at planting time to avoid damaging the roots later on.
 You can also use supporting techniques such as the Florida weave.

-This will keep leaves off the ground, which will help to reduce chances for disease and keep fruits from becoming deformed.
+This will keep leaves off the ground, which will help to reduce chances for disease and prevent fruits from becoming deformed.

 So, while hoop houses and row covers are great tools, you may have a smaller harvest if you keep crops enclosed throughout the entire growing season.

 With that said, give plants a little shake here and there to further improve chances for pollination or use our tips on hand-pollination.